PeteGozz/slim/THEMES.md

 --------------------------
-Quick THEME howto for SLiM
+Quick THEME HowTo For SLiM
 --------------------------

 Some basic information regarding the slim theme format.
 Read this file if you plan to make some theme for the program.
-Of course have a look at the included themes.
+*Of course have a look at any included themes*.

 GENERAL CONCEPT